 Our Partners

-What makes us 'healthy'?
+What makes us healthy?

-When we think about the factors that make us healthy, most picture doctors, nurses, and hospitals first.
-The reality is that outside of preventative care, we typically only interact with these professions and these places when we are unhealthy.
+The reality is that outside of preventative care, we typically only see these professionals when we are sick.

 first-grade teacher and students